-port have turned more righ-wing between 2013 and 2017.
+To generate the same patterns that we have observed so far - little or no correlation between Nazi voting and AfD/right-wing support in 2013 and before, and a positive correlation in 2017 - such a demand-side interpretation would require that municipalities with a past history of Nazi support have turned more righ-wing between 2013 and 2017.
 For example, it could be that these municipalities are "bellwether" regions, turning to the extreme earlier or more strongly than others when confronted with shocks such as the Great Depression in the 1930s, or the influx of refugees in 2015.
-In other words: in addition to nation-wide trends between 2013 and 2017, did a simultaneous change in attitudes occur in areas with historically strong Nazi support?
+We thus ask: did a simultaneous change in attitudes occur in areas with historically strong Nazi support between 2013 and 2017?